CityofToronto/bdit_data-sources/bluetooth/update/README.md

 ## Data Updating

 In this update, there exists an Excel Sheet template that contains details of newly added bluetooth detectors.
-The details include proposed route name, description, intersection name (BDIT convention), sensor id and lat/lon at start point and sensor id and lat/lon at the end points along with numerous other fields.
-The template screenshot.
+The details include proposed routes `Name`, `Description`, intersection name as `Name` (according to BDIT convention), four digit bluetooth sensor identification number  as `Sensor` and `latitude/longitude` at start point and the end points along with numerous other fields.
+Below is the template screenshot.

 ![new_readers_template](img/template.PNG)